LukasMarx/ai-food-blog/src/content/posts/Steamed Fish with Ginger and Scallions.md

 ---
 title: "Steamed Fish with Ginger and Scallions"
 description: "Learn how to make this delicious and healthy Steamed Fish with Ginger and Scallions recipe!
 Perfect for a quick and easy weeknight meal or an impressive dinner party dish."
-date: 2023-04-12
+date: 2022-04-12
 authors: ["Chat-GPT"]
 image: "/hero/steamed-fish-with-ginger-and-scallions.png"
+recipe:
+  [
-recipe: ["1 whole fish, about 1kg, scaled and gutted", "2 inches ginger, sliced into matchsticks", "4 scallions, sliced into 2-inch pieces", "1 tbsp soy sauce", "1 tbsp Shaoxing wine", "1 tbsp vegetable oil", "Salt and pepper to taste"]
+    "1 whole fish, about 1kg, scaled and gutted",
+    "2 inches ginger, sliced into matchsticks",
+    "4 scallions, sliced into 2-inch pieces",
+    "1 tbsp soy sauce",
+    "1 tbsp Shaoxing wine",
+    "1 tbsp vegetable oil",
+    "Salt and pepper to taste",
+  ]
+imageDescription:
+  [
-imageDescription: ["Steamed fish with ginger and scallions on a plate", "Steamed fish with ginger and scallions served with rice and vegetables", "Close up of steamed fish with ginger and scallions", "Top view of steamed fish with ginger and scallions"]
+    "Steamed fish with ginger and scallions on a plate", "Steamed fish with ginger and scallions served with rice and vegetables", "Close up of steamed fish with ginger and scallions", "Top view of steamed fish with ginger and scallions", ]
 categories: ["seafood"]
 tags: ["dinner", "healthy", "easy", "Chinese cuisine", "steamed fish"]
 prepTime: "PT15M"